Beaches & Sightseeing

 Several pristine New England beaches are within a short walk or drive from Miramar.
 You may also enjoy local wharves, busied with commercial fishermen and recreational boaters.
 Summer or winter, the ocean remains majestic in its beauty.

 We’ve put together a list of local attractions in Duxbury, and the surrounding towns, Marshfield and Plymouth with links to their websites and locations on Google Maps.
 Historic downtown Plymouth offers a nice mix of history, scenery, shops and restaurants.
-Please note some of the Plymouth tourist attractions may be pricey.
 We recommend calling ahead, or visiting the websites to learn more.